act-rules/act-rules.github.io/_rules/inline_link_in_paragraph_is_distinguishable_be4d0c.md

 - An icon immediately before, after or in the link denoting it as a link
 - Text immediately before, after or in the link denoting it as a link
 - a [distinguishing style][] compared to the other text not based on colour alone
-- a different colour compared to the rest of the text in the paragraph that has at least a 3:1 [contrast ratio](https://www.w3.org/TR/WCAG20/#contrast-ratiodef) difference with the rest of the text and a [distinguishing style][] both when the target element's [focus state is triggered][] and the target element's [hover state is triggered][]
+- a different colour compared to the rest of the text in the paragraph that has at least a 3:1 [contrast ratio](https://www.w3.org/TR/WCAG20/#contrast-ratiodef) difference with the rest of the text and a [distinguishing style][] both when the target element [gains focus][gain focus] and the target element is [hovered][]

 ## Assumptions